 Utah parent time guidelines can be tricky.
 Going to court pro se, or without representation, can pose numerous challenges when the custodial parent has an aggressive attorney of their own.
 Because family law is my area of expertise, leveling the court hearings is my job.

-Regardless what relationship custodial parents had with noncustodial parties, Utah’s divorce statues mandate how parent time is distributed.
-Work, proximity to child and other factors impact how judges may order visitation, but the main denominator is best interests of child.
+Regardless of what relationship custodial parents had with noncustodial parties, Utah’s divorce statues mandate how parent time is distributed.
+Work, proximity to child, and other factors impact how judges may order visitation, but the main denominator is best interests of the child.

 Mothers and fathers alike have come to my office often broken.
 They want nothing more than time with their child, but something is preventing them.
 It could be the custodial parent’s unwillingness to negotiate, or the noncustodial parent simply doesn’t want involvement for whatever reason.